momi1977/SupportArticles-docs/support/windows-server/networking/configure-secondary-name-server.md

 ## Troubleshoot DNS

 To troubleshoot and obtain information about the DNS configuration, use the [Nslookup](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc725991(v=ws.11)) utility.
+Resolve-DNSName is a recommnded troubleshooting tool rather than nslookup so it is better to include this link instead https://learn.microsoft.com/en-us/powershell/module/dnsclient/resolve-dnsname?view=windowsserver2022-ps

 For more information about how to install and configure DNS, see [How To Install and Configure DNS Server in Windows Server 2003](https://support.microsoft.com/help/814591).
+New link for DNS server installation https://learn.microsoft.com/en-us/windows-server/networking/dns/quickstart-install-configure-dns-server?tabs=powershell